seattletimes/police-killings/src/story.md

         { data: "other", label: "Other (5.7%)" },
         { data: "no-weapon", label: "No weapon (16%)" }
       ],
       explanation: "Half of the 212 people killed by police had a firearm in their possession.
-Another 10 had fake guns, that could have been mistaken for actual firearms.
+Another 10 had fake guns that could have been mistaken for actual firearms.
+Others had such weapons as a cane, baseball bat or pool cue.
 Thirty-four had no weapon."
     }) %>
   </aside>

   <!-- Age -->
   <aside class="question-box age">
     <%= t.include("_question.html", {
-      title: "Of the 212 people killed by police, how many were teenagers?",
+      title: "Of the 212 people killed by police, how many do you think were teenagers?",
       filter: "age-0",
       options: [
         { data: "3%", correct: "correct" },